The Manifesto.

 "I am a genius."

-"I am beautiful!"
+"I am one-in-a-million!"

-You've gotta respect those things called words.
+You've gotta respect those things called nouns.

 Just a bunch of letters lined up in a row...can mean so much.

-label yourself - or you allow someone to label you - with the word anxiety.
+Now, just imagine what kind of powerlessness happens when either you label yourself - or you allow someone to label you - with the word anxiety.

 I am not an Anxietist.